Surprisingly Elite Cannon Fodder

 - In the Sam & Max: Freelance Police animated series, they are described as (paraphrasing) "The best, most expendable guys we've got".
 They take it as a compliment.

 - The WWII Soviet Black Sea Naval Infantry, aka The "Black Death".
 Got Romanians on your doorstep?
 Army getting pushed back on all other fronts?
 Give your sailors rifles, tell 'em to fight.
 Everyday sailors given a rifle and pressed into service as shocktroopers against the Germans, Italians and mostly Romanians.
-Manages to hold Sevastapol in the face of German invasion for months, even completed more paradrops during the war than the actual Russian paratroopers, some of World War 2's unsung bad asses
+Manages to hold Sevastapol in the face of German invasion for months, even completed more paradrops during the war than the actual Red Army paratroopers.
+They were among World War 2's many unsung badasses

-- Napoleon used the "Polish Legions" in his army in this manner, most famous examples being the Battle of Somosierra.
-As a reward for their service he promptly...sent them to quell slave uprisings on Cuba.
+- Napoleon created the Grand Duchy of Poland and fostered Polish nationalism to recruit the (west Slavic) Poles as allies against the Germanic Prussian kingdom, east Slavic Russian kingdom, and Germanic/south-Slavic Austrian empire.
+Napoleon's "Polish Legions" acquitted themselves well in several campaigns, most famously at the Battle of Somosierra.
+As a reward for their service he...sent them to quell slave uprisings on Haiti.
 Few ever returned.

 - The French Foreign Legion were this through much of their history.
 Many of their most notable battles involved them fighting over whelming odds.
 In many cases, they were not expected to win the battle, just buy time for other French forces to position themselves or to wear down enemy soldiers before an attack.
 In most wars, the Foreign Legion would generally become more and more elite, since Legionnaires that survive battles tend to keep surviving.
 This is generally helped by the fact the Legion has a history of recruiting mercenaries and soldiers from other countries.